efat56/CollectionFramework/README.md

 Each type of collection has its own set of methods and properties for adding, removing, and accessing elements.

 #### Some common classes in the Java Collections Framework include:

+-- ArrayList - A dynamic array implementation of the List interface.

+-- HashSet - An implementation of the Set interface that uses a hash table to store elements.

+-- LinkedList - A doubly-linked list implementation of the List interface.

+-- HashMap - An implementation of the Map interface that uses a hash table to store key-value pairs.